by Karen & Grace Morris

 “He had a broad face and a little round belly,

 That shook when he laughed, like a bowlful of jelly!”

 Well, maybe not this fellow.
-He is a little bit thin, maybe a wee bit too skinny.
+He is a little thin, possibly a wee bit too skinny.
 But when he gives his jolly old laugh, how couldn't we give him that last sugar cookie?

 Santa's hat looks like a rounded triangle with a hook at one end.
-If you don't want to draw your own you can download the PDF and copy the hat pattern.
+If you don't want to draw your own, you can download the FREE PDF and copy the hat pattern.
 You will want to cut two hats from craft foam.